tronprotocol/pm/SR Meetings/Dev Community Call 0607.md

   The next is the optimization of the resource delegate API.
 When delegating resources, there is an optional parameter `lock` that can be passed to determine if this delegating is locked or not, depending on the negotiation between the energy owner and the recipient.
 But the lock period is a fixed three days.
 This limits the scenario of delegating resources.
 So the author of this TIP proposed to add a parameter named `lock period` and it would work only if the existing parameter `lock` is set to true.
 So this brand new added parameter offers you the customizable lengths of time for locking the delegating so that meets more recipients' will and ensures their interests in more scenarios.
 There are three things and we have to know that optimization of this API will be enabled by a proposal.
 I think the proposal is number 78 or whatever, has not been finalized yet.
 The proposal is about defining the maximum value of the lock period.
 So once a value is defined for the proposal, and lock period feature will be enabled in this API.

   Added`lock period` is an int64 parameter and the unit is three seconds.
 So if your input is '1', it means three seconds.
 For example, if you want to lock the delegating for about one day, you have to calculate 24 hours, multiply by 3,600 seconds and then divide it by 3 and that's the value you should enter.
 When not passing or passing zero.
 It means a lock for three days for compatibility reasons.
 And the last thing to remember is that the `lock period` refreshes the existing delegating between the owner and the recipient for the same type of resource.
 So once you make a new delegating with a `lock period`, all the lock time of delegatings for the same type of resource will be allied with this new lock period.
-But certain rules for the lock period that is cannot be less than the older existing time I think.
+But certain rules for the lock period that it cannot be less than the older existing time I think.

 * Chain Cloud